 Family Law Awards 2019

 Please note: We are not accepting nominations this year, only entries.
 If you would like to nominate a firm, chambers or individual please contact them and encourage them to enter direct, perhaps forwarding a testimonial to help strengthen their entry.
-Only one entry per organisation/individual/per category will be put forward to the judging panel.
-Entries received direct from the organisation/individual are always more detailed and therefore have a greater chance of being shortlisted.
+Entries received direct from the organisation/individual/their PR consultant are always more detailed and therefore have a greater chance of being shortlisted.

 How to enter